BCG vaccine

 Also called TB vaccine

-Key points about BCG vaccine
+Key points about the BCG vaccine

 • The BCG vaccine helps protect against severe forms of tuberculosis (TB).

-• In Aotearoa New Zealand, The BCG vaccine is FREE for children under 5 years of age who have a higher risk of catching TB.
+• In Aotearoa New Zealand, the BCG vaccine is free for children under 5 years of age who have a higher risk of catching TB.

-• Find out about it and possible side effects.
+• Find out about the BCG vaccine and possible side effects.

 Print this page

 The BCG (Bacillus Calmette-Guérin) vaccine helps protect against severe forms of tuberculosis (TB) by helping your immune system fight against TB.
-TB is an infectious disease that can cause tiredness, coughing, fever and shortness of breath.
-Read more about TB

-Children under 5 years can be protected from severe forms of TB with a free BCG vaccination if they are at risk of catching the disease.
-The vaccine will not prevent them becoming infected with tuberculosis but it can protect against severe forms of TB.
+Children under 5 years can be protected from severe forms of TB with a free BCG vaccination if they're at risk of catching the disease.

-BCG vaccine is not recommended for the general population because the rates of TB are quite low in many parts of the country.
-The vaccine is more effective when given to children, and seems to be much less effective when it's given to adults.
+The BCG vaccine isn't recommended for the general population because the rates of TB are quite low in many parts of the country.

-If your child is 5 years or older they are no longer eligible for the vaccine.
 See the National Public Health Service – Northern Region website(external link) to find out if your child is eligible for the BCG vaccination.

 If your child is older than 6 months, he or she will be tested first to see if they have TB.
 Depending on the results of this test, your child may be offered the BCG vaccine.
-Read more about tuberculin skin test.
+Read more about the tuberculin skin test.

 BCG immunisation is partially protective against tuberculosis infection.

-• When the BCG vaccine has been given just after birth, 59% of infants and young children will be protected from developing pulmonary TB (TB of the lungs) and 90% from severe forms of TB such as meningeal TB (infection of the membranes covering the brain).
+• When the BCG vaccine has been given just after birth, 70% of infants and young children will be protected from developing pulmonary TB (TB of the lungs) and 90% from severe forms of TB such as meningeal TB (infection of the membranes covering the brain).

 • Protection has been shown to last for up to 20 years after BCG immunisation.

 The BCG vaccine shouldn't be given to adults and anyone with severe allergy (anaphylaxis) to a previous dose of this vaccine.
-The BCG vaccine shouldn't be given to children:

 Skin reactions to the BCG vaccine are common, but serious long-term problems are rare.
 Most children develop a sore at the injection site.
 Once healed, the sore may leave a small scar.